hszilvi/code-quiz/README.md

 Javascript, VS code

 ## What_I_learned
-I learned a lot about Javascript functions.
+I learned a lot about Javascript functions, how to separate them and using multiple times.

 ### Continued_developement
-- deeper understanding of functions
+- deeper understanding of using local storage and setInterval

 ## Author
 Szilvia Horvath